ctripcorp/SQLlin/README.md

 - [SQL Functions](./sqllin-dsl/doc/sql-functions.md)
 - [Advanced Query](./sqllin-dsl/doc/advanced-query.md)

-I don't recommend use _sqllin-driver_ directly, but if you want to learn more about it, you can read:
+I don't recommend using _sqllin-driver_ directly, but if you want to learn more about it, you can read:

 - [The sqllin-driver Basic Design and Usage](./sqllin-driver/README.md)

 ## R8/ProGuard

-Due to _sqllin-dsl_'s deserialization based on [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization), R8/ProGuard configuration please refer to
+Due to _sqllin-dsl_'s deserialization based on [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization), the R8/ProGuard configuration please refer to
 [kotlinx.serialization#Android](https://github.com/Kotlin/kotlinx.serialization#Android).

 ## License